JuanLiz/sigau-tileserver/README.md

 | `sigau-clustered.mbtiles` | Pre-clustered tree data | 8–15 |
 | `localities.mbtiles` | Bogotá locality polygons | 0–18 |

+> [!IMPORTANT]
+> The tileserver exposes properties and attributes exactly as provided by the original sources.
+No additional modifications are made to the data's attributes; for full details on attributes, schemas, and licenses, consult the data sources listed in the "Data Sources" section.

 ## Quick Start

 Choose the option that best fits your needs: